burlachenkok/exploring-python3/python_details.md

 * **Strong Type System** or **Strong Type safety** - implicit type casting is prohibited
 * **Weak Type System** or **Weak Type safety** - implicit type casting is allowed.

 C and C++ have a *Strong Static Type System*.

-Examples of Languages with *Weak Type System* are Javascript and Perl.
+Examples of Languages with *Weak Type System* are JavaScript and Perl.

 Ruby and Python have a *Strong Dynamic Type System*.
 This means that types are inferred at runtime (dynamic type system), but implicit conversions between types are not allowed (strong type system).

 ## What is Object Orientated Programming (OOP)

-Please take a good course or read good books.
  Object-Orientated-Programming requires some special way to organize code, but it does not force to have a `class` keyword in Language.
 Please check this Appendix if you're curious about what is OOP from a Computer Science point of view: [C++ Technical Note/Object Orientated Design
 ](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#object-orientated-design).

-# Phylosophy of Python
+# Philosophy of Python

-If you want to understand some hidden principles built-in Python language then read from the following command:
+If you want to understand some hidden principles built-in Python language then after having a workable version of Python Interpreter read output from the following command:
 ```bash
 python -c "import this"
 ```